Zhilin123/urop/UROP_Github_file/README.md

     - make it into a companion website for their textbook / popularly used learning resources so that they can consult the website when they encounter difficulties with learning on their textbook.
 - Convert the website into a phone app that can be used offline (a bit of this)
 - Awaiting feedback from collaborator as well as supervisors

+Notes

+- when uploading to pythonanywhere, copy the users.db and qns.db to the root folder, for some reason, it doesn't work in the child folder